Understanding Distressed Debt Investing

 Adversarial Relationships

-Often negative or hostile relationship with existing owners/management
+Often negative or hostile relationship with existing owners/management.
+Directors facing these situations should understand their legal duties and responsibilities

 Competitive Environment